-Because there are rules…and YOU are the one who will lose by not knowing and understanding.
-Do your homework!
+But, there are rules…and YOU are the one who will lose by not knowing and understanding.
+Do your own homework!
 Or, keep reading!

-In this article, I won’t try to break that down too much…I am not a psychologist.
-But, I will tell you about some things I have learned that might help foreign residents and visitors understand the local dating culture.
+In this article, I won’t try to break that down Colombian Dating Culture too much…I am not a psychologist.
+But, I will tell you about some things I have learned that might help foreign residents and visitors understand the locals.

 #1 | Caer bien en la bolsa de la suegra.